utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 ![Group multi](img/wb-typemonth-groupmulti.png)

 So this counted all the rows where the `Month` and `Animal type` matched: There are 4,220 records with both "Dog" for `Animal type` and "1" for `Month` (at least when I pulled the data.
 Your number might not be the same but it should be similar).
-It counted each Month and animal type combination.
+It counted each Month and Animal type combination.

-There should be 36 rows of data: 3 animal types x 12 months.
+There should be 36 rows of data: 3 Animal types x 12 Months.

 ### Refine to rename variables